ianjohncyberanalyst/Cybersecurity-Python-automations/README.md

 # Cybersecurity-Python-automations
-A compilation of automated scripts I've created
+A compilation of python scripts I've created